 Yes.
-Specialist scaffolding will need to be erected in order to provide access to the external parts of the Tower.
-We will aim to ensure that the clock dials are visible for as long as possible during the works.
+Specialist scaffolding is required in order to provide access to the external parts of the Tower.
+We will aim to ensure that one working clock dials is visible for as long as possible during the works.

 How long will the scaffolding be put up for?

-The scaffolding will be visible for the three year duration of the project but the upper section of the Tower will be uncovered as the project progresses.
+The scaffolding will be visible for the duration of the project but the upper section of the Tower will be uncovered as the project progresses.

 Will the clock dials be covered up?

 It will be necessary to cover the clock dials whilst carrying out repair work and maintenance to the glass, and metalwork, and whilst removing the hands.
 We will aim to cover the dials in succession, each one for as short a time as possible.
 Throughout the project we will aim to ensure at least one working clock face is visible.

 On Monday 21 August 2017 following the 12 noon chimes Big Ben’s bongs will temporarily cease.
 While vital restoration work takes place, the Great Bell’s world famous striking and chiming will be paused until 2021 to ensure the safety of those working in the Tower.
 Parliament’s specialist clock mechanics will ensure that Big Ben can still bong for important national events such as New Year’s Eve and Remembrance Sunday.